 Many times, there will be a host of strong feelings between family members, spouses and former spouses, and even colorful family facts.
 As your life insurance lawyer, we can help focus the life insurance company on the true and important facts that are necessary to support or defend your claim for life insurance benefits.
 We work tirelessly to fight for your life insurance benefits.
 You have, unfortunately, already suffered the loss of life of a loved one; we are here to help be sure you get the life insurance benefits.

-These disputes can be handled in the state and federal courts and may be involved in interpleader actions.
+Life Insurance Beneficiary Disputes can be handled in the State and Federal courts and may be involved in interpleader actions.
 In an interpleader action, the life insurance company provides the insurance benefits to the Court, for the Court to determine who is the true and correct beneficiary.
 Having us as your lawyer in a contested interpleader action is very important.

-We are very experienced at beneficiary disputes.
-This is a very important area for finding the right lawyer to help you, because here, our heightened knowledge of the California insurance laws and regulations, and the Court cases that have come before, is really important to getting the results you need.
+We have extensive experience at life insurance beneficiary disputes.
+This is a very important area for finding a competent life insurance attorney to help you, because here, our heightened knowledge of the California insurance laws and regulations, and the Court cases that have come before, is really important to getting the results you need.